sophilabs-forks/edx-platform/docs/en_us/course_authors/source/cohorts/cohort_config.rst

 * The system uses the new value that you saved for the ``auto_cohort_groups`` policy key to create one or more additional, new auto cohort groups.

-* The system begins to assign any students who do not have a cohort group assignment randomly to the newly defined cohort group or groups.
+* The system begins to assign students who do not have a cohort group assignment to the newly defined cohort group or groups.
+Students also continue to be assigned to any auto cohort groups that were not affected by your changes.

-  The system uniformly distributes students among the auto cohort groups that exist when an assignment is needed.
+  The system uniformly distributes students among all of the auto cohort groups that exist when an assignment is needed.
 The size of each group is not considered.

 * The original cohort group or groups remain in the system.
 Any students who were assigned to the original groups remain assigned to them.